-Lebanon is suffering from its worst economic crisis in 30 years.
-Across the country, tens of thousands of people have lost their jobs and millions more struggle to buy basic necessities – all amid the continuing coronavirus pandemic.
+Lebanon is undergoing its worst economic crisis in 30 years.
+Across the country, tens of thousands of people have lost their jobs and millions more struggle to buy basic necessities – amid the coronavirus pandemic.

 The crisis has caused the value of the Lebanese pound – or lira – to plummet to record lows.
-Lebanon imports about 80 percent of the goods it consumes, so a weak lira has had a serious effect on people’s purchasing power.
-Food items today cost about five times more than they did in 2019.
+Lebanon imports about 80 percent of the goods it consumes, so a weak lira has had a detrimental effect on people’s purchasing power.
+Food items today cost about ten times more than in 2019.

 Since October 2019, thousands of people have protested across the country to demand an end to widespread corruption and tax increases.
-At the time, 10,000 lira were officially worth $6.63 and could buy basic necessities such as milk, rice and vegetables.
-Today, you would be lucky to buy a litre (one quart) of milk for 10,000 lira, which is worth less than $1 on the black market.
+At the time, 10,000 lira was officially worth $6.63 and could buy basic necessities such as milk, chicken, rice and vegetables.
+Today, you would be lucky to buy a 1kg of tomatoes and 1kg of oranges for 10,000 lira, which is worth less than $1 on the black market.

 To see just how much the prices of food, clothing and medicines increased over the past two years, we looked back at weekly offers at two of Lebanon’s largest hypermarket chains, Carrefour and Spinneys.

-Basic clothing, such as a basic, no-name T-shirt, increased from 6,500 lira to 55,500 lira – nearly nine-fold.
-Other basics such as bread increased for the first time in 10 years despite flour being subsidised by the government.
+Basic clothing, such as a non-branded T-shirt, increased nearly fourteen-fold. from 6,500 lira to 90,000 lira.
+Other staples such as bread increased for the first time in 10 years despite government subsidy for flour.

 The price of some medicines has also increased.
-According to ministry of health data, the price of paracetamol, a common painkiller, increased four times.
-Other medicines, including penicillin and insulin, are subsidised by the government and so they saw only marginal increases.
+According to ministry of health data, the price of paracetamol, a common painkiller, increased five times.
+Other medicines, including penicillin and insulin, are subsidised by the government and only increased marginally.
 Lebanon is facing severe medicine shortages following an announcement by the Central Bank that threatened to remove subsidies, triggering panic-buying and hoarding.

 The infographic below shows how much more expensive food, clothing and medicines are today compared with 2019.